The large-scale environment of thermonuclear and core-collapse supernovae: Supernova galaxy populations

 where $d_{\mathrm{c}}$ is the comoving distance and $z$ the redshift.
-The completeness ratio between the CCSN and SNIa populations, i.e. the ratio of the volume-fit slopes in Fig.~\ref{fig:Ia_CC_completeness}, is $\simeq$ 3.5, close to the ratio 4.3 reported by \citet[fig. 9]{2020ApJ...904...35P} for the faint magnitude extrapolation.
+We consider the first 6 and 20 redshift bins for the CCSN and SNIa samples, respectively.
+The ratio of rates between the CCSN and SNIa populations, i.e. the ratio of the volume-fit slopes in Fig.~\ref{fig:Ia_CC_completeness}, is $\simeq$ 3.5.
+It is close to the rate 4.3 reported by \citet[fig. 9]{2020ApJ...904...35P} for the faint magnitude extrapolation, as the rate between the SNIa and CCSN events.
+Using Eq. \ref{eq:completeness}, the completeness ratio can be used as an indicator of the redshift at which the SN samples become incomplete.